QwertyJacob/DeepReGraph/README.md

 ___

 Follow tbe jupyter notebook *"DeepReGraph_Usage_Example.ipynb"*.
-Notice that it can be directly opened in google colab.
+Notice that it can be directly opened in Google Colab.

 Just open this link on your browser: https://colab.research.google.com/github/QwertyJacob/DeepReGraph/blob/dev/DeepReGraph_Usage_Example.ipynb